Cog-Creators/Red-DiscordBot/docs/cog_guides/bank.rst

 bankset creditsname
 """""""""""""""""""

-|owner-lock| However, if the bank is server-wide, the server owner
+.. note:: |owner-lock| However, if the bank is server-wide, the
-or an administrator can use this command.
+    server owner or an administrator can use this command.

 **Syntax**